 Spaghetti Aglio e Olio

-Spaghetti Aglio e Olio is a rustic, peasant dish from Southern Italy, made with pantry staples - pasta, olive oil, and garlic.
-Vermicelli was suggested instead of spaghetti for the recipe published in the 1937 book Cucina Teorico Pratica.
-Jeanne Caròla Francesconi’s 1965 recipe suggested linguine, but a standard no. 5 spaghetti, 3 or 4 spaghettini are best for this oil based sauce.
+Spaghetti Aglio e Olio is a rustic, peasant dish from Southern Italy, made with the pantry staples pasta, olive oil, and garlic.
+A standard no. 5 spaghetti or, 3 or 4 spaghettini are best for its thin oil based sauce.
+Vermicelli was suggested for a similar recipe published in the 1937 book Cucina Teorico Pratica.
+Jeanne Caròla Francesconi’s 1965 recipe includes linguine.

 Total Time -